halu5071/edwards/README.md

 `Ed25591ctx`, `Ed25519ph` are contextualized extensions of the `Ed25519` scheme, and also `Ed448ph` is a contextualized extension of `Ed448` scheme.

+In addition, `NemSchemeProvider` is implemented.
+The use case of this provider is some operation in NEM v1.

 ### Built-in Hash algorithm
 This library use `SpongyCastle` internally, so you can almost all hash algorithm.
 Specify hash algorithm you want like this.